mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.4 - 5-11-17 =
+* Fixed: an issue with updating plugins and themes from MainWP Dashboard
+* Fixed: an issue with child site connection after cloning the site
+* Fixed: an issue with saving iThemes Security settings
+* Fixed: an issue with recording empty values for the Client Reports
+* Fixed: an issue with creating a custom port type posts
+* Fixed: an issue with incorrect slugs created after publishing drafts
+* Fixed: an issue with showing correct tabs if a custom branding applied
+* Fixed: an issue with syncing sites when the MainWP Buddy extension is used
+* Fixed: an issue with saving BackupBuddy settings
+* Added: support for new Wordfence features

 = 3.3 - 2-22-17 =
 * Fixed: an issue with syncing sites when the Client Reports Extension is activated